alessandraalpino/udacity-starbucks/README.md

 # Results

-We have some hints that offers are completed majority by people with:
+We have some hints that a profile that Starbucks should focus on is:

-1. Income lower than 60000
-2. Age between 40 to 70
+1. Age between 40 to 70

+2. Income between 50000 and 90000

+3. Men

+4. Discount offer

+5. Send by email